a-riveragonzalez/regex-tutorial/gist-template.md

 ### Grouping and Capturing
 ---
+Grouping helps break the string into smaller sections to fulfill different requirements. "()" are used to create sections, also known as subexpressions.

 In our example : `/^#?([a-f0-9]{6}|[a-f0-9]{3})$/`
-- "(" ")" start and end of a group
+- The "( )" are used to start and end of a group, or subexpression

 ### Bracket Expressions
 ---

 In our example :  `/^#?([a-f0-9]{6}|[a-f0-9]{3})$/`
 - "[ ]" everything in this is what we want to include in our regex